Timeline of the Red Sea crisis: 2024

+Vice-chair of the UN-recognized Yemeni government and leader of the Southern Transitional Council Aidarus al-Zoubaidi on 24 September said that the airstrikes by the coalition on the Houthis had not seriously affected their capabilities during an interview with The Guardian.
+He also accused Iran and Russia of supplying the group with weapons.
 The United States Secretary of Defense Lloyd Austin on 16 October stated that Northrop B-2 Spirit bombers targeted five underground weapon storage facilities where Houthis stored weapons used in targeting commercial and military vessels.
 The US Central Command stated that there was no indication of civilians being harmed due to the attack.
 Al-Masirah meanwhile stated that airstrikes were carried out around Sana'a and Saada.